Black business owner’s claim of racism in Walworth County moves to appeals court

 John Neighbors of Elkhorn on Feb.
 3 filed an appeal of Judge Kristine Drettwan’s July decision that the citations he received for a gathering of more than 200 people on his property in June 2018 were not discriminatory.

-The gathering on Neighbors’ property was held in conjunction with a Grateful Dead tribute concert at Alpine Valley Music Theater in East Troy.
+The gathering on Neighbors’ property was held in conjunction with a Grateful Dead tribute concert at Alpine Valley Music Theatre in East Troy.

 Neighbors has cited testimony from several witnesses about how often they saw camping on private property throughout the county over the years.